Volunteering and voluntourism: passion or business?

 A serious project doesn’t ask for money to work.
 They know you have to invest in plane tickets, visas, insurance and maybe more.
 Volunteers also often show up with donations, gifts or cash, for the centre that hosts them.
 A project might ask you for reimbursement for the expenses, enough to feed you or to come to the airport to pick you up 5 hours away on an unpaved road.
 But is it really necessary to demand hundreds of dollars per week?

 Let’s remember that volunteers are not on holiday, spending their day roasting at the beach.
 They often work full-time.
-They might not be specialized workers, but they are often open to doing pretty much whatever they are asked to do.
+They might not be specialised workers, but they are often open to doing pretty much whatever they are asked to do.
 If you don’t know how you could help, I encourage you to read what could a volunteer do on a volunteering trip.

 How to find a project that hosts volunteers rather than voluntourists